rahji/reviews/README.md

 1. Each faculty member submits their evaluations through a Qualtrics survey.
 They were previously sent invitation URLs: one for each student that they will review.
 2. The survey needs to be closed one week after the review has taken place.
 3. The results of all surveys are exported as a CSV file from the "Data & Analysis" tab in Qualtrics.
-4. The Grad Director runs the `reviews-docker` Docker container to produce PDFs for distribution to the students and a separate batch of PDFs containing comments directed to the Grad Director and Grad Advisor & Coordinator.
+4. The Grad Director runs the Docker command described below to produce PDFs for distribution to the students and a separate batch of PDFs containing comments directed to the Grad Director and Grad Advisor & Coordinator.

 ## Why